 Technology and Study Spaces at the MC Library

-The Montgomery College Library and Office of Information Technology are committed to providing quality technology resources to support the MC community.
-Outlined below are some of these resources and guidelines for their use.
-In addition to those outlined, each library has print kiosks and Wi-Fi throughout the library.
+Montgomery College Library and the Office of Information Technology are committed to providing quality technology resources to support the MC community.
+Outlined below are key technology resources available at the library and guidelines for their use.
+In addition to those outlined, each library has print kiosks and Wi-Fi throughout our spaces.

 Learn about computer workstations and software available in the library.